-- Comes in wide variety of length and power selections (medium light, medium, medium heavy, heavy)
+- Comes in a wide variety of lengths and power selections (medium light, medium, medium heavy, heavy)

-- Titanium oxide guides and comfortable EVA handle
+- Titanium oxide guides and a comfortable EVA handle

 Our list of the best topwater rod models wouldn't be complete without mentioning the Shimano Zodias casting rod.
 This one comes in a wide variety of power and action models and is made with Shimano's distinct Hi-Power X construction that features durable carbon wrapping, which is designed to give anglers pinpoint accuracy in casting.